tmthecoder/dargon2_flutter/dargon2_flutter/README.md

 The method that will be called in the Isolate must call `DArgon2Flutter.init()`

-It should follow this example:
+It should follow this example (with the full program in the example folder):

 ```dart
 Future<void> hashWithArgon2Isolate(Map map) async {